Last updated on January 5th, 2020 at 08:50 am

 25. Evening Routine

-Create a healthy evening routine that helps you go to bed at 10 pm.
-No phones, no TV at least 30 minutes before bed.
+Last on our list of goal ideas for health and fitness is building your own evening routine!
+Create a healthy bedtime routine that helps you go to bed earlier.
+No phones, no TV, no food, at least 30 minutes before bed.

 - 6 Healthy Habits That Can Change Your Life

-This post was originally published in May 2018.
+This post was originally published in May 2018 and last updated in February 2023.